What's up? Nesse episódio do podcast Inglês Online eu falo sobre algo que me aconteceu na última sexta-feira e que achei incrível.

 Are you guys with me, so far?
 So, as I'm having those thoughts sitting against a tree I hear the sound of a car engine.
 You know, the sound you hear when a car's pulling up to the curb.
 And my thought was "Wow, that's unexpected but it must be one of the residents arriving".
 The engine was still running.
 I turned my head and saw the front of the car.
 Well… It was a white car.
 Anyone who's familiar with the city of São Paulo will know that pretty much every white car you see is… a taxi cab.
 I couldn't believe a white car had just pulled up to the curb… right behind the tree I'd been sitting at.
 I stretched my neck a little and spotted the TAXI sign on top of the vehicle.
 Yep, it was a taxi cab.

-My next thought was "This cab must be dropping someone off – I need to run and and talk to the driver before he leaves!"
 So I got up as quickly as I could and hopped around the tree till the driver saw me.
 And here's the thing, there was no one being dropped off.
 No passengers, just the driver.
 The guy rolled down the window on the passenger's side and I asked him if he was free for the next passenger.
 He said yes, and then I asked "Why did you pull up?"
 And he said "Oh, I was just gonna grab a bottle of water I left in the trunk".

 So that's the true story of how I twisted my ankle while walking in a really quiet road, and out of nowhere a cab driver showed up right behind me because he was thirsty.